JamesWattersIV/Calendar.me/README.md

 The calendar screen shows the user what events they have on a given day.
 The calendar itself shows the user the current date, is scrollable, and when a specific date is selected, the events on that day are loaded.

 ### Events Page
-This page shows what events the user has in the up coming week.
-Additionally this is where events are added and removed from the calendar.
+This page shows what events the user has in the upcoming week.
+Additionally, this is where events are added and removed from the calendar.

 # Technologies
 * Firebase - Authentication and Cloud Firestore